jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.dns.splitDNS.enabled INT 0
    :reloadable:

    Enables (``1``) or disables (``0``) DNS server selection.
-When enabled, Traffic Server refers to the :file:`splitdns.config` file for the selection specification.
+When enabled, |TS| refers to the :file:`splitdns.config` file for the selection specification.
 Refer to :ref:`Configuring DNS Server Selection <admin-split-dns>`.

 .. ts:cv:: CONFIG proxy.config.dns.resolv_conf STRING /etc/resolv.conf

-   Allows to specify which ``resolv.conf`` file to use for finding resolvers.
+   Allows one to specify which ``resolv.conf`` file to use for finding resolvers.
 While the format of this file must be the same as the standard ``resolv.conf`` file, this option allows an administrator to manage the set of resolvers in an external configuration file, without affecting how the rest of the operating system uses DNS.
+Note that this setting works in conjunction with :ts:cv:`proxy.config.dns.nameservers`, with its settings appended to the ``resolv.conf`` contents.

 .. ts:cv:: CONFIG proxy.config.dns.round_robin_nameservers INT 1
    :reloadable: